-We use a range of teaching and learning styles to meet the PSHE requirements of the National Curriculum.
-In reaction to pupil voice, the subject lead has changed the name of the PSHE lessons to 'Life Skills', this is to allow the pupils a deeper understanding of how the knowledge and skills will benefit their life; whilst at school, in the wider community and into adolescents and adulthood.
+We use a range of teaching and learning styles to meet the PSHE and citizenship requirements of the National Curriculum.
 We emphasise active learning by including the children in discussions, investigations and problem-solving activities.
-We encourage the children to take part in a range of tasks that promote active citizenship, for example charity Ellwood Community Primary School fundraising, the planning of special school events (such as an assembly or open evening), or involvement in helping other individuals or groups less fortunate than themselves.
+We encourage the children to take part in a range of tasks that promote active citizenship, for example charity fundraising, the planning of special school events (such as an assembly or open evening), or involvement in helping other individuals or groups lesser fortunate than themselves.
 We organise classes in such a way that pupils are able, through discussion, to set agreed classroom rules of behaviour, and resolve any conflicts.
 We offer children the opportunity to hear visiting speakers, such as health workers, police, and local clergy, whom we invite into the school to talk about their role in creating a positive and supportive local community.